 So yes, ethics has been problematic for Applegate.

-Still, while trying to verify information on Applegate’s now, three marriages, as reported in the LA Times, from the last election.
+Still, while trying to verify information on Applegate’s now, number of marriages, as reported in the LA Times, from the last election.

 “He also served as a military lawyer for about three decades.
 After he retired from the Marines in 2006, he worked as a general practice trial attorney throughout Southern California.
 Applegate, who is twice divorced and has two children, lives in San Clemente with his girlfriend and his 17-year-old daughter.”